Spotlight Talk

 Gábor Kismihók

-Gábor is the head of the Learning and Skill Analytics Research Group at the TIB – Leibniz Information Centre for Science and Technology in Hannover, Germany.
+Gábor is the head of the Learning and Skill Analytics Lab at the TIB – Leibniz Information Centre for Science and Technology in Hannover, Germany.
 He has been concentrating his research efforts on the multi-disciplinary area of matching processes between education, labour market, and individuals.
-Within this field he has been carrying out research on 1) Artificial Intelligence (AI) and (in)formal learning 2), Utilising Open Educational Resources (OERs) for upskilling and re-skilling of individuals, 3) changing nature of work and its impact on education, 4) role of knowledge and the assessment of knowledge in bridging the education – labour market divide.
+Within this field he has been carrying out research on 1) Artificial Intelligence (AI) and (in)formal learning 2), utilising Open Educational Resources (OERs) for upskilling and re-skilling individuals, 3) changing nature of work and its impact on education, 4) role of knowledge and the assessment of knowledge in bridging the education – labour market divide.
 A major output of these research efforts is eDoer, an open, AI driven learning platform: http://edoer.eu/.
 List of publications: http://kismihok.hu/

 Links